-- Press the without the disk drive) does not trigger the trace file creation. …Well, sometimes actually it does, but the reasons are subtle, so it’s easier to remember the general rule: run and trace by using , not . button to execute and trace the code on your worksheet.
-Note that the button (the green triangle
+- Press the Run Script button to execute and trace the code on your worksheet.
+Note that the Run Statement button (the green triangle without the disk drive) does not trigger the trace file creation. …Well, sometimes actually it does, but the reasons are subtle, so it’s easier to remember the general rule: run and trace by using Run Script, not Run Statement.

-- Your trace file will appear automatically as the top row in the panel.
+- Your trace file will appear automatically as the top row in the Trace File Downloads panel.

-This is why we call Method R Trace a zero-click trace file collector: once Method R Trace is enabled, and your destination directory is what you want, the only button you click— —is a button you’d have clicked anyway.
-The net effect: one precisely scoped trace file, zero extra effort.
+This is why we call Method R Trace a zero-click trace file collector: once it is enabled, and your destination directory is what you want, the only button you click—Run Script—is a button you’d have clicked anyway.
+The net effect: a precisely scoped trace file, zero extra effort.